What is the difference between a cough and a chest infection?

 Coughs:

-The treatment approach for a cough or chest infection depends on the cause.
-In the case of a mild cough, treatment may involve- rest
+The treatment approach for a cough or chest infection depends on the underlying cause.
+In the case of a mild cough, treatment may involve:

-- and using over–the–counter medications to alleviate symptoms – cough expectorants are used for productive coughs with phlegm, whereas cough suppressants are used for dry coughs
+- Using over-the-counter medications to relieve symptoms – cough expectorants are commonly used for productive coughs with phlegm, while cough suppressants may be used for dry coughs

 Chest infections:

-For chest infections where the condition is more serious, antibiotics may be prescribed by your doctor to combat the infection.
-If the cough is related to a condition such as asthma, then specific inhaler medications may be prescribed.
-Aside from medication there are actions you can take to help alleviate your symptoms and promote respiratory health- Adequate fluid intake aids in thinning mucous making it easier to expel through coughing.
+For chest infections where the condition is more serious, antibiotics may be prescribed by your doctor to help treat bacterial infections.
+If the cough is related to an underlying condition such as asthma, specific inhaler medications may also be recommended.

-- Using a humidifier can add moisture to the air and provide relief from congestion.
+- Using a humidifier can add moisture to the air and may help relieve congestion.

-- Moreover, getting rest enables your body to recover from the infection efficiently.
+- Getting sufficient rest allows the body to recover more effectively from the infection.

 Prevention

-- Wear a mask when you have a persistent cough and associated symptoms.
+- Wearing a mask if you have a persistent cough or respiratory symptoms.

-- Avoiding contact with individuals who are unwell.
+- Avoiding close contact with individuals who are unwell.

-- Refraining from sharing utensils or personal items with individuals who are ill.
+- Not sharing utensils or personal items with someone who is sick.

 - Covering your mouth and nose with a tissue when coughing or sneezing.